What is a Stockbroker?

 Discount stockbrokers provide financial products, access to mutual funds, banking products, and other services.
 A discount stockbroker offers many products and services that are similar to a full-service stockbroker, but with smaller commissions.

-Hence, swing traders and day traders who are less active may find discount stockbrokers appealing.
+Hence, swing traders and day traders who are more active may find discount stockbrokers appealing.
 Moreover, the platforms serve active day traders and investors; hence, they provide more research tools and trading options than full-service platforms.

 3. Online Stockbroker